-Incoterms are standardized terms used within international trade to outline the exact delivery terms between a buyer and seller.
+Incoterms are standardized terms used within international trade to outline the exact delivery terms between a buyer and a seller.
 Incoterms summarize who is responsible for loading and unloading, delivery, payment and insurance.
-So, who is responsible for these activities when the Free Carrier (FCA) term is selected?
+However, when the Free Carrier (FCA) term is selected, who is responsible?

-FCA is the preferred term over Free on Board (FOB), which has been used for years.
-This is due to the fact that FOB is only applicable to ocean freight and intended for charter type cargo.
+FCA has become the preferred term over Free on Board (FOB), which was commonly used in the past.
+The FCA designation has grown in popularity primarily since FOB is only applicable to ocean freight and intended for charter type cargo.

 The buyer and seller are not obligated to insure the goods under the FCA Incoterm.
-However, the important topic of cargo insurance should be outlined within the sales contract.
+However, the critical topic of cargo insurance (link) should be outlined within the sales contract.

 Contact our team to learn more about Incoterms or read our newest blog post – Incoterms 2020 Explained.